Hosting and publishing a website on the internet used to be quite a task back in the day.

 Before we get started, we’ll need to have a couple of things handy:

-- A webpage that we can upload to GitHub (if you don’t have one, or if you don’t know how to create one, you can learn how to do so in our free web development short course).
+- A webpage that we can upload to GitHub.
+If you don’t have one, or if you don’t know how to create one, you can learn how to get started in this video from our own in-house web developer Abhishek:

 2. An email address to set up your GitHub account.